Jeison Murillo: Valencia

 On 18 August 2017, Murillo returned to Spain by joining Valencia CF on a two-year loan with an obligation to buy.
 He contributed 17 matches in his first season, which ended in qualification for the group stage of the UEFA Champions League after a fourth-place finish.

 On 20 December 2018, Murillo joined FC Barcelona on a loan deal until the end of the campaign with a purchase option worth €25 million.
 His first competitive appearance took place three weeks later, in a 2–1 away loss to Levante UD in the Copa del Rey's round of 16 where he played 90 minutes and was booked.
 He also started in the second leg, a 3–0 win at the Camp Nou.

 Sampdoria

 On 13 July 2019, still owned by Valencia, Murillo signed with UC Sampdoria for an initial loan fee of €2 million and an obligation to buy for €13 million at the end of the season.
 On 15 January 2020, the Italian club bought out his rights and loaned him to RC Celta de Vigo until 30 June, with an option to purchase.

 Murillo agreed to another loan at the Balaídos on 16 September 2020.
 On 31 August of the following year, a similar move was arranged.

 Later career

 On 28 July 2023, Murillo signed a two-year contract with Al-Shamal SC of the Qatar Stars League.
+In February 2025, he agreed to an extension until June 2026.